forzagreen/n2words/README.md

 ## Contributing

-__This library is in active development.__ We are looking to improve the design and process for language contributors as well as add more languages.
+__This library is in active development.__ We are looking to improve the design and process for language contributors and to add more languages.
+Bug reports and feature requests are also extremely helpful!

 ## License

 [MIT](https://github.com/forzagreen/n2words/blob/master/LICENSE)